Catalog Description

 Lecture Objectives:

-6. Analyze the human impact on forest ecosystems.
+6. Analyze human impacts on forest ecosystems.

 Laboratory Objectives: